 }

-Instead of using generic color names, why not use names that actually describe the color's purpose?
+Instead of arbitrary color names, use semantic names that describe function, like brand, accent, or warning.

 tailwind.config.js